UC Proteomics Laboratory (UCPL)

 This system is use for samples preparation of enzyme reactions for MS-bases screening activities.

 Computational Systems and Software for Data Analysis include:

 - 10 terrabyte general file server for automatic backup and archival of all proteomics data and reports.

 - 8-processor MASCOT server for high throughput identification and quantification of proteins.

-- 12-processor system running AB Sciex ProteinPilot software for relative quantitation of label-free or isotope tagged peptides
+- 12-processor system running Sciex ProteinPilot software for relative quantitation of label-free or isotope tagged peptides

 - 8-processor system running the Thermo Proteome Discoverer suite of data analysis software.